๐Ÿ”’

 Social

-Gen Z: 77% would leave jobs without flexibility (Deloitte 2024)
+Gen Z: 77% would leave without flexibility (Deloitte 2024)

 UK ageing workforce / skills gap